benchaplin/hungarian-algorithm/README.md

 ## History

-The algorithm was published by Harold Kuhn in 1955 paper "The Hungarian Method for the Assignment Problem."
+The algorithm was published by Harold Kuhn in 1955 paper *The Hungarian Method for the Assignment Problem*.
 Kuhn's work relied heavily on that of Hungarian mathematicians D&eacute;nes K&#337;nig and Jen&#337; Eg&eacute;vary.